Massive fossil from 180 million years ago reveals 'sea dragon' with 1-ton skull

-In February 2021, Joe Davis, leader of the United Kingdom's Rutland Conservation Team, was routinely draining a lagoon island for re-landscaping on the grounds he manages.
-To his surprise, a few odd-looking clay pipes protruded from the mud below.
-Upon closer inspection, he realized these weren't pipes at all.
+In February 2021, Joe Davis, leader of the UK's Rutland Conservation Team, was routinely draining a lagoon island for re-landscaping on the grounds he manages.
+To his surprise, a few odd-looking clay pipes protruded from the mud.
+Upon closer inspection, he realized they weren't pipes at all.
 They were vertebrae.

 "We followed what indisputably looked like a spine," Davis said in a statement.
 Then, along with reserves officer Paul Trevor, Davis says he discovered something that could have been a jawbone.
 "We couldn't quite believe it."